John Hattie (the man behind Visual Learning) writes in EdWeek about incorrect interpretations of both his work and Carol Dweck’s work with Mindset:

 - Perhaps the district decides to “adopt it.”
 Now everyone is forced to use the idea.
 But has anyone read the original work?

-- The results aren’t as impressive as promised — since the implementation was all wrong and expectations misaligned.
+- The results aren’t as impressive as promised — since the implementation was wrong and expectations were unrealistic.

 - The idea is tossed aside as old, invalid, or “bad teaching.”

 - A new, new idea surfaces and the game of telephone repeats.